 … I am indebted to them all and count myself lucky to have such good true friends.

-If you wish to use my poetry I would see that as an honour, BUT I do require you to tell me and gain my permission before you do so.
+If you wish to use my poetry I would see that as an honour, you are free to do so, BUT I do require you to tell me and gain my permission before you go ahead.
 You can contact me using the comments section available at the end of each poem.